magento/devdocs/src/guides/v2.4/install-gde/install/prepare-install.md

 1. [Create the Magento file system owner]({{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html) so Composer writes files to the web server docroot as the correct user.
 1. Run the [<code>composer install</code> command](#install-composer-install) from your Magento root directory (for example, `/var/www/magento2/`).

 The Magento root directory is a subdirectory of your web server's docroot.
-Need help locating the docroot?
-Click [here]({{ page.baseurl }}/install-gde/basics/basics_docroot.html).

 If the following error displays, see [troubleshooting](https://support.magento.com/hc/en-us/articles/360033818091):